Douglas Allen Booth

-Sir Douglas Allen Booth, 3rd Bt (born 2 December 1949), is an Anglo-American aristocratic screen writer and television producer.
+Sir Douglas Allen Booth, 3rd Baronet (born 2 December 1949), is an Anglo-American screen writer and television producer.

 Early life

 He is the elder son of Sir Philip Booth (1907–1960), and Ethel (née Greenfield; 1914–2018), a pioneering broadcaster.

-He was educated at Beverly Hills High School, California, before going up to Harvard to read American History and Literature, graduating Bachelor of Arts magna cum laude.
+Booth was educated at Beverly Hills High School, California, before going up to read American History and Literature at Harvard, graduating Bachelor of Arts magna cum laude.

-Upon his father's death in 1960, he succeeded to the baronetcy.
+Upon his father's death in 1960, Sir Douglas succeeded to the baronetcy.

 Career

 As a television producer

 In 1985, Booth worked as an associate producer for fifty-five episodes of the television series G. I. Joe: A Real American Hero and Robotix.
 In 1986, he was co-producer for Potato Head Kids and The Glo Friends.
 From 1992 to 1994, he was producer for 65 episodes of Conan the Adventurer.